embedded-boston/awesome-embedded-systems/README.md

 - [SWUpdate](https://github.com/sbabic/swupdate) - Linux Update agent with the goal to provide an efficient and safe way to update (local, remote, multiple update strategies) an embedded system.

 ### Alternative Languages (Not C/C++)

+#### D

+- [minilibd](https://bitbucket.org/timosi/minlibd) - "This collection has libraries and tools to compile D language programs for embedded or "bare metal" systems with the gdc compiler.
+The main focus is STM32 controllers but the library and build tools are easy to port to any processor."
+- [DConf 2014 Talk "Tiny, Ubiquitous Machines Powered by D"](https://archive.org/details/dconf2014-day02-talk07) - Presentation about D in tiny embedded systems.

 #### Rust
 - [Zinc](https://zinc.rs/) - Bare-metal ARM stack for rust.
 Aimed at replacing CMSIS or mbed (currently defunct)